Billy Knight (criminal)

-William James "Billy" Knight (17 March 1943 – 10 December 1978) was a Canadian criminal who served as the leader of the 1971 Kingston Penitentiary riot.
+William James Knight (17 March 1943 – 10 December 1978) was a Canadian criminal and convicted rapist who served as the leader of the 1971 Kingston Penitentiary riot.

 Early life and beginnings as a criminal

 Knight was born into a very poor family in Don Mills, at the time a rural community outside of Toronto.
 Both of Knight's parents were illiterate and he was the fourth of eleven children.
 The Knight family were so poor that they lived in the barn of Knight's grandfather's farm.
 Both of his parents and his older siblings frequently beat him as a boy.
 He amassed a lengthy criminal record as a child as he took to shoplifting from the local A&P grocery store to feed himself, his parents and his siblings.
 He rarely attended school and often ran from his home to live on the streets.
 At the age of 14, after he was arrested for shoplifting, he was placed "in care".
 After his release at the age of 15, Knight stole an automobile and was sent to the Guelph Reformatory for the next year.

 Knight made his living as a petty criminal, who worked mostly as a thief.
 At the age of 18 he married his girlfriend after she became pregnant with his child.
 However, being married and a father led Knight to steal more to support his new family.
 In 1966, Knight was convicted of theft after he broke into a Salvation Army store in Windsor.
 During his trial, he attempted to escape from the courthouse.
 He was sentenced to three years in prison.
 In 1969, while out on a parole, Knight smashed the window of a store in Kingston to steal some cigarettes.
 Knight's parole was revoked and he was sentenced to another 3 years in prison.
 In January 1970, he escaped from the Collins Bay Institution and fled into the wilderness of northern Ontario in a stolen automobile.
 Knight was arrested in Wawa after a lengthy chase though the snow-clad fields.
 Knight was sent to a hospital in Sault St. Marie to be treated for his frostbite and he again escaped, but was captured within a few blocks of the hospital.
 Knight was convicted of escaping lawful custody, resisting arrest and automobile theft and was sentenced to 7 years in prison at Kingston Penitentiary, the toughest prison in Canada.